How I conduct technical interviews, with the question matrix

 Enterprise context and my role

-First of all, I would like to say that my role is limited to conduct technical interviews in every recruitment process.
+First, my role is limited to conducting technical interviews in every recruitment process.

-I began to do this in 2016 when I was working as an IT/software architect for a retailer on its e-commerce platforms.
+I began to do this in 2016 while working as an IT/software architect for a retailer on its e-commerce platforms.

-At that moment, I was also in charge of the hosting and the middleware re-unified team.
-I was lucky because this team was composed of experienced, autonomous, and accountable people.
+I was also in charge of the hosting and the middleware re-unified team at that moment.
+I was lucky because this team comprised experienced, autonomous, and accountable people.

 Working next to them was exciting!
-But things became a bit tricky when I had to both renew and extend the team.
+But things became tricky when I had to renew and extend the team.

-Annnd I was new at interviewing people, so I’ve started to write down technical questions as a baseline so that I couldn’t miss any important point that would be key in the success of the mission.
+And I was new at interviewing people, so I started writing technical questions as a baseline to get all the essential points that would be key to the mission’s success.

 Also, I liked to ask that particular question: "What position would you like to occupy in 5 years?".
 An answer with a technical position was appreciated.